A Quick Guide to Creating Content “That Ranks”

 Good text content is valuable to a user and appropriately displays the theme and keywords for the page.
 There are a few general guidelines for writing good text content:

 - Keyword prominence is a must.
 Focused Keywords should be at the beginning of an H1 tag and included at least once in your first paragraph.
 Even better to have the targeted keyword in the first sentence.
-You can also bold or italics the keyword to emphasize it, making that keyword more critical on the page.
+You can also bold or italicize the keyword to emphasize it, making it more critical on the page.

 - The keyword density of your pages should be between 3 and 5%.
 This means the keywords should occupy 3-5% of the total text content on the page.
 If the density is too high, the page will appear spam-like and most likely will not rank well.
 If the density is too low, the page will not appear authoritative.
 Another way to test keyword density is to use each of your keywords once per paragraph (of four sentences) and read them aloud to yourself.
 If the articles do not read well, the density is probably too high.